Architecture and performance of Devito, a system for automated stencil computation: The Shift-invariants Elimination Algorithm

-Aliases, or ``cross-iteration redundancies'' (informally introduced in Section~\ref{sec:DSE}), in FD operators depend on the differential operators used in the PDE(s) and the chosen discretization scheme.
-From a performance viewpoint, the presence of aliases is a non-issue as long as the operator is memory-bound, while it becomes relevant in kernels with a high arithmetic intensity.
-In Devito, the Cross-Iteration Redundancy-Elimination (CIRE) algorithm attempts to remove aliases with the goal of reducing the operation count.
-As shown in Section~\ref{sec:performance}, the CIRE algorithm has considerable impact in seismic imaging kernels.
-The algorithm is implemented through the orchestration of multiple DSE and DLE/YLE passes, namely {\it extraction of candidate expressions (DSE)}, {\it detection of aliases (DSE)}, {\it loop blocking (DLE/YLE)}.
+Shift-invariants, or ``cross-iteration redundancies'' (informally introduced in Section~\ref{sec:DSE}), in FD operators depend on the differential operators used in the PDE(s) and the chosen discretization scheme.
+From a performance viewpoint, the presence of shift-invariants is a non-issue as long as the operator is memory-bound, while it becomes relevant in kernels with a high arithmetic intensity.
+In Devito, the Shift-invariants Elimination (SIE) algorithm attempts to remove shift-invariants with the goal of reducing the operation count.
+As shown in Section~\ref{sec:performance}, the SIE algorithm has considerable impact in seismic imaging kernels.
+The algorithm is implemented through the orchestration of multiple DSE and DLE/YLE passes, namely {\it extraction of candidate expressions (DSE)}, {\it detection of shift-invariants (DSE)}, {\it loop blocking (DLE/YLE)}.